Benefits Frequently Asked Questions

 You can search for network plan providers at OSU Health Plan Member Search or by calling OSU Health Plan at 800-678-6269.

 When can I change from one medical plan to another?

 You may change your medical plan election during Open Enrollment.

 When will I receive a medical plan identification card?

-After you have completed the medical plan enrollment process with the Office of Human Resources a medical/prescription drug identification card will be mailed to your home address from NGS American.
+After you have completed the medical plan enrollment process with the Office of Human Resources, a medical/prescription drug identification card will be mailed to your home address from CoreSource.
 You should expect to receive your card approximately three weeks after you enroll.
-To request additional identification cards, go to the NGS Self Service site or call NGS at 866-442-8257.
+To request additional identification cards, go to the CoreSource Self Service site or call CoreSource at 866-442-8257.